Scott County flood resources to expand

-SCOTT COUNTY, Iowa (KWQC) - The Scott County Emergency Management Agency says they will be partnering with the local coalition Quad Cities Community Organizations Active in Disaster, to open the Scott County Flood Assistance Center to offer relief and recovery resources to those impacted by the Flood of '19.
+ORIGINAL: The Scott County Emergency Management Agency says they will be partnering with the local coalition Quad Cities Community Organizations Active in Disaster, to open the Scott County Flood Assistance Center to offer relief and recovery resources to those impacted by the Flood of '19.

 The Flood Assistance Center will offer services from a wide array of governmental and non-profit agencies able to assist individuals and businesses, including FEMA and the United States Business Administration.